elephantscale/HI-labs/hadoop-dev/hbase/intro/README.txt

 (instructor will provide details)

 Q : What is the version of  HBase?
 Q : What tables do you see?
-Note about system tables and user tables Q : how many region servers do you see in the cluster?
+Note the system tables and the user tables Q : how many region servers do you see in the cluster?
+Q : How many regions each region server is hosting?  is the number evenly split across cluster?

 == STEP 2) using 'hbase' command